 Kraft's optimism about its purchase of Cadbury does not guarantee that the investment will be successful.
 In the late 1980s and early 1990s Hershey's purchased several Dutch, German, and Italian confectionary companies that, a few years later, it sold at losses.
 How do companies decide what another company is worth, and how can such successful companies as Hershey, Nestlé, Kraft, and Cadbury have such different opinions about the value of an investment?
-Valuing a potential investment is the result of extensive financial analysis, as discussed in this chapter, and capital budgeting techniques, discussed in Chapter 10.
-As you have seen in these chapters, such decision making is based on estimates about future events.
+Valuing a potential investment is the result of extensive financial analysis, as discussed in this chapter, and capital budgeting techniques, discussed in Chapter 16.
+As these references indicate, such decision making is based on estimates about future events.
 Predicting the future is imperfect, no matter how well trained the forecaster might be.